tfgg/yournextmep/_candidates/eu2014/green/laura-bannister.md

 person: laura-bannister
 region: north-west
 party: green
-title: North West - Green Party - Laura Bannister
+title: Laura Bannister is running for MEP in North West for the Green Party
 incumbent: false
 ---